apache/ignite-3/modules/distribution-zones/tech-notes/rebalance.md

 It's needed to prevent the race, between the rebalance done and cancel persisting, otherwise we can try to cancel the wrong rebalance process.

 ### 2. PrimaryReplica->ReplicationGroup cancel protocol
-When PrimaryReplica send `CancelRebalanceRequest(oldTopology, newTopology)` to the ReplicationGroup following cases available:
+When PrimaryReplica send `CancelRebalanceRequest(oldTopology, newTopology)` to the ReplicationGroup following cases are possible:
-- Replication group has ongoing rebalance oldToplogy->newTopology.
+- Replication group has ongoing rebalance oldTopology->newTopology.
 So, it must be cancelled and cleanup for the configuration state of replication group to oldTopology must be executed.
 - Replication group has no ongoing rebalance and currentTopology==oldTopology.
 So, nothing to cancel, return success response.
 - Replication group has no ongoing rebalance and currentTopology==newTopology.
 So, cancel request can't be executed, return the response about it.
 Result recipient of this response (placement driver) must log this fact and do the same routine for usual rebalanceDone.